Get Custom Training

 Example:

-Image-based questions verify understanding—identify hazard spots in a quarry scene, label tie-down points, pick the right respirator, or match a slump to a visual.
-Randomized items keep checks fair.
+Image-based questions verify understanding by asking learners to identify hazard spots in a quarry scene, label tie-down points, choose the right respirator, or match a concrete slump to a visual reference.
+Randomized items ensure that assessments are fair.

 Personalized Learning Paths